Hrishi18162/VRIP-Vendor-Reliability-Intelligence-Platform/README.md

 ### Frontend

-The frontend is developed using **Angular** and provides the user interface for managing vendors, procurement, purchase orders, reports, notifications, and analytics.
+The frontend is developed using **Angular** and provides the user interface for vendor management, procurement, purchase orders, reports, notifications, and analytics.

 **Technologies:**